-The Northern Kentucky Emergency Planning Committee (NKEPC) is a federally mandated entity composed of state and local officials, business representatives and members of the press.
+The Northern Kentucky Emergency Planning Committee (NKEPC) is a federally mandated entity comprised of state and local officials, business representatives and members of the press.

-In Kentucky, there are 118 LEPCs, one for every county, with the exception of Boone, Kenton and Campbell Counties which created the NKEPC.
+In Kentucky, there are 117 LEPC’s, each county has an individual Local Emergency Planning Committee, apart from Boone, Kenton, Campbell and Pendleton Counties which created the NKEPC.
+The NKEPC is the only emergency planning group to serve a multi-county area.
 The Northern Kentucky Emergency Planning Committee is administered through the Boone County Emergency Management Agency.

 Funding of the NKEPC operating budget comes from contributions provided by those who use, store, and manufacture chemicals in our counties.
 This budget goes towards providing educational public outreach regarding personal emergency preparedness, especially as it relates to chemical accidents.
 In addition, portions of the funding goes towards providing training opportunities for responders and joint (government/industry) planning and exercise events.

 NKEPC members come from local emergency responders, industry, government, education, media, and community groups.
 The group’s main function is to provide joint emergency planning, training, and public outreach.